 | Course video (edit-ready) | 1080p | 30fps | ~1.5–2 GB | A bit of headroom for cutting and editing later |

-The biggest single mistake I see is people defaulting to 1080p / 60fps for meeting recordings.
+The biggest single mistake is people defaulting to 1080p / 60fps for meeting recordings.
 Those are practically gameplay settings.
-In a Web meeting, what's moving?
+In a web meeting, what's moving?
 A cursor.
 The occasional slide swap.
-30fps looks identical and saves you half the data.
+30fps looks identical to 60fps and saves you half the data.

 The opposite end: if you're recording gameplay (especially for editing or sharing online), the settings actually matter.
-Fast-motion at 30fps will visibly stutter, and slow-motion edits look way better with 60fps source.
-Don't compromise here—but also recognize this is a specialty case, not the general baseline.
+Fast motion at 30fps will visibly stutter, and slow-motion edits look much better with 60fps source footage.
+Don't compromise here — but also recognize this is a specialty case, not the general baseline.

-A few mental moves that go further than knowing the matrix:
+A few mental moves that go further than just memorizing the matrix.

 When you're tempted to crank settings up, pause and ask "what is this recording actually for?"